1586 Lima–Callao earthquake: Tectonic setting

 The coast of Peru lies a 7,000-km-long convergent boundary where the oceanic Nazca Plate subducts or dives beneath the continental South American Plate.
-The Peru–Chile trench marks the location where the two plates meet and converge.
+The Peru–Chile Trench marks the location where the two plates meet and converge.
 Subduction at the plate boundary rate varies throughout the 7,000 km length, at 65 mm/yr towards the north, and up to 80 mm/yr in the south.
 The presence of active subduction can produce large earthquakes when elastic energy along the plate boundary (megathrust) is released suddenly after decades or centuries of accumulated strain.
 Earthquakes rupturing the megathrust are known as megathrust earthquakes; capable of generating tsunamis when there is sufficient and sudden uplift of the seafloor, in turn lead to the sudden displacement of the sea.

 Descriptions

 The shock from the quake was felt at 19:00 local time on July 9, a Wednesday.
 The shock was accompanied by loud noises which frightened many residents, driving them out of their homes.
 Most residents were able to evacuate in time during the earthquake, such that the death toll was small, although there were many individuals that suffered injuries.
 When the quake struck, many of the residents were already out in the streets or gardens where they were safe from collapse.
-Damage and effects from the earthquake occurred over a 1,000 km stretch by 120 km wide area near the coast.
-THe earthquake was also felt in the cities Cusco and Huánuco.
+Damage and effects from the earthquake occurred over a 1,000 km long by 120 km wide area near the coast.
+The earthquake was also felt in the cities Cusco and Huánuco.

 The earthquake reportedly caused the collapse of the towers of a cathedral in the city of Lima.
 Significant rockslides occurred at Cerro San Cristobal (es) in the Rímac District of Lima Province.
 The earthquake also severely damaged the residence of Fernando Torres de Portugal y Mesía, the then viceroy of Peru.
 Ground fissures formed in the city when the shaking was ongoing.

 The associated tsunami was documented by the viceroy of Peru in which he said the waves picked up and smashed homes, and inundated up to 250 meters inland.
 Even when the waves retreated, the some parts of the city was so severely flooded that it was impossible to ride a horse through.
 At Callao, the earthquake and tsunami destroyed many docks and warehouses.
 Ships were dragged far inland during the tsunami inundation.
 Many trees and bushes were uprooted from the ground and deposited far inland by the tsunami.